jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 58. Length of Last Word
 Loop, note the space indice, note the non-space right bound, and get the difference between these two indices.

+#### 61. Rotate List
+Find the length, find where to disconnect, connect the first segment to the tail. (note if k >= length, we need to mod it)

 #### 67. Add Binary
 Simple... loop over and maintain a carry